top of page

 Mechanism of Oxidative Phosphorylation

-• The ETC is composed of four main protein complexes (I to IV) and two smaller electron carriers: ubiquinone (coenzyme Q) and cytochrome c.
+• Composed of four protein complexes (I-IV) and two electron carriers (ubiquinone and cytochrome c).

-• Complex III (cytochrome bc1 complex): Transfers electrons from reduced ubiquinone to cytochrome c, simultaneously pumping protons across the membrane.
+4) Complex III (cytochrome bc1 complex): Passes electrons to cytochrome c while pumping protons.

-• ATP Synthase (Complex V): Protons flow back into the mitochondrial matrix through ATP synthase, a complex that converts the energy of this flow into the synthesis of ATP from ADP and inorganic phosphate (Pi).
+• ATP Synthase (Complex V): Protons flow back into the mitochondrial matrix through ATP synthase, driving the conversion of ADP and inorganic phosphate (Pi) into ATP.

 Importance and Regulation

-• Oxidative phosphorylation is crucial for the efficient production of ATP, providing the energy necessary for various cellular processes.
+• Oxidative phosphorylation is crucial for efficient ATP production, providing energy for cellular processes.

-• The system is tightly regulated to meet cellular energy demands while minimizing the production of reactive oxygen species (ROS), which can result from the leakage of electrons and are harmful to cellular components.
+• The system is tightly regulated to match energy demands and minimize the production of reactive oxygen species (ROS), which can cause cellular damage.

 Related Posts